sahearn/Notes-App/README.md

    - dt_updated (datetime)
 2. Grab relevant source files.
    - Install [Parsedown](https://github.com/erusev/parsedown) for Markdown support.
 Note: Parsedown doesn't support task lists, which is a capability I wanted, so `index.php` contains a little custom `parseMarkdownWithTasks()` method to convert those manually.
-4. Generate a random encryption key using PHP Sodium, and store it in a separate file:
+4. To encrypt note content, generate a random key using PHP Sodium, and store it in a separate file:
    ```
    // Generate a random 256-bit key (store this securely!)
    $key = sodium_crypto_secretbox_keygen();